James C. Gaither Junior Fellows Program

 Davidson Gaither Fellow candidates must apply first through the campus nomination application process during the fall semester.
 Davidson will select up to two nominees for the Gaither program; nominees will coordinate with Davidson’s designated nominating official to submit final application materials to the Gaither Junior Fellows program.
 The Gaither Junior Fellows program will not consider direct applications.

 The campus nomination application process and resources are available in the Gaither Fellowships Toolkit article (Handshake login required).
-Interested candidates are strongly encouraged to contact Davidson’s nominating official, Gaylena Merritt, Sr. Assistant Director for Fellowships and Scholarships, as soon as possible to discuss their candidacy.
+Interested candidates are strongly encouraged to contact Davidson’s nominating official, Gaylena Merritt, Associate Director for Fellowships & Experiential Learning, as soon as possible to discuss their candidacy.

 Davidson Gaither Junior Fellows